Mrs. & Mr. Shameem

 Mrs. & Mr. Shameem is a 2022 Zindagi original Pakistani web series released on ZEE5 on 11 March 2022.
 It is written by Saji Gul and directed by Kashif Nisar, who co-produced it with Misbah Shafique.
 The web series stars Naumaan Ijaz and Saba Qamar in leading roles.
-It tells the story of a strong-willed woman and an effeminate man, who defy societal norms and find love together.
+It tells the story of a strong-willed woman and an effeminate man, who defy societal norms, get married and find love together.

 Premise

 Umaina is an independent woman, living in a hostel in Lahore.
 Shameem is the elder brother of Umaina’s friend.
 The community makes fun of Shameem for being effeminate.
 Due to some unforeseen circumstances, they are forced to live together and get married.
 Later, they fall for each other and face the challenges of their lives together.